Moeinrzm/Moeinrzm/README.md

 ##  About Me
 I'm passionate about data, problem-solving, and building intelligent systems using Python.
-Currently, I'm at the beginning of my Data Science journey — learning how to clean, analyze, and visualize data effectively.
+Currently, I'm at the beginning of my Data Science journey

 ---